wp-plugins/backup-wp/readme.txt

 * Emergency support - Wordpress Backup

 The Wordpress backup plugin is a good choice for big websites that contain both a lot of data in both files and database.
 You can always keep backups of you Wordpress site in safe places.
-The idea came to our mind after losing thousands of files, so we thought, why don't create a backup plugin which can help us to backup and restore easily our Wordpress sites?
-So we created this plugin and we hope that you will enjoy it.
+The idea came to our mind after losing thousands of files, so we thought, why don't create a Wordpress backup plugin which can help us to backup and restore easily our Wordpress sites?
+So we created a Wordpress backup plugin and we hope that you will enjoy it.
 After you are done, you can be sure that your files are safe and whenever needed you can restore all the data back, using the Wordpress backup plugin.

+This Wordpress backup plugin is different from all the other backup plugins because it is very easy to use, thanks to its simple user interface.

+We are working everyday on new improvements and features.
+Soon we'll have very useful features which together with the existing features will provide you a unique Wordpress backup and restoration plugin.

 ### If you think, that you found a bug in our [WordPress Backup](http://sygnoos.com/wpbackup/) plugin or have any question contact us at [support@sygnoos.com](mailto:support@sygnoos.com).